 The illustrated instructions in this book provide essential information on everything from tools to various methods and styles of embroidery.

-What could be better: Where you can go and what you can create with this book are quite limited.
+Which disadvantages must you keep in mind?
+Where you can go and what you can create with this book are quite limited.
 It is less of a complete instruction book and more of a supplemental piece- something meant to be read alongside another book.

 Stitchcraft An Embroidery Book of Simple Stitches and Peculiar Patterns – Most Unusual Designs